rdiaz02/Zotero-to-Referey/README.md

 change in the Zotero db.
 I use [inotify-tools](https://github.com/rvoicilas/inotify-tools/wiki) to monitor `zotero.sqlite` and call the bash script when there are changes.
-So as not to forget it, I have this line in my `.xsession` file:
+So as not to forget to run it, I have this line in my `.xsession` file:

      while inotifywait -e close -e modify ~/Zotero-data/zotero.sqlite; do ~/Proyectos/Zotero-to-Referey/run-zotero-to-referey.sh; done &

-(You might want to use [entr](http://entrproject.org/), which I like a lot, but I was missing some events; it would be triggered at open and close of Zotero, but not at intermediate changes with Zotero open, such as reorganizing the library, deleting tags, etc).
+(You might want to use [entr](http://entrproject.org/), which is nice and simple, but I was missing some events; it would be triggered at open and close of Zotero, but not at intermediate changes with Zotero open, such as reorganizing the library, deleting tags, etc).